facebookresearch/deep_bisim4control/README.md

 ```
 conda env create -f conda_env.yml
 ```
-After the instalation ends you can activate your environment with:
+After the installation ends you can activate your environment with:
 ```
 source activate dbc
 ```